seiferfl/seiferfl/README.md

 🔬 **Current Interests**
 - Biological learning algorithms (and how they might differ from backpropagation)
 - Working memory and sequence modeling
-- Mechanistic interpretability of neural networks
 - Science of Learning

 🚧 **Current Projects**
+- Devising a local learning rule for spiking RNNS
-- 🤝 Collaborating with [@LeonardVetter](https://github.com/LeonardVetter) on a project implementing and dissecting toy models using mechanistic interpretability tools.
+- 🤝 Collaborating with [@LeonardVetter](https://github.com/LeonardVetter) on using statistical physics to better understand macroscopic dynamics in neural networks.
-- 🧠 Building a repository of simple, biologically inspired models that can solve basic reasoning tasks — bridging intuition from neuroscience and ML.

 🌱 **Currently Learning**
+- hopefully a lot.

 ---